jpoberhauser/jpoberhauser.github.io/_posts/2020-05-23-DeepLearningFlashcards.md

 We propose and study a task we name panoptic segmentation (PS).
 Panoptic segmentation unifies the typically distinct tasks of semantic segmentation (assign a class label to each pixel) and instance segmentation (detect and segment each object instance).

+* In instance segmentation each pixel has a unique class.
+We perform calssification for **every single pixel in the image**

 ## Transformers